heygrady/react-redux-notes/redux-sagas-todos.md

 In a similar way to how a reducer is just a *function* that responds to an action, **a saga is just a *generator* that responds to an action.** Redux-saga allows you to *subscribe* to actions.
 Of course the reason you want to subscribe to an action is to fire more actions!
 A saga is a great way to do a bunch of things in sequence, even if some of the things require waiting.

 The classic example is [using redux-saga to make a `fetch()` request](http://yelouafi.github.io/redux-saga/docs/basics/UsingSagaHelpers.html).
 Because an [AJAX request](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is asynchronous you can't handle it with the normal `dispatch->reducer` workflow.
 With asynchronous actions you have to use middleware to manage the flow; redux is strictly synchronous.
-An async flow looks more like like `dispatch->middleware( saga )->reducer`.
-After an initial action is dispatched, your middleware needs to dispatch additional actions to update the application state as the promise completes.
+An async flow looks more like like `dispatch->middleware( saga->dispatch->reducer )`.
+After an initial action is dispatched, your saga needs to dispatch additional actions to update the application state as the promise completes.
 In [the classic redux async example](http://redux.js.org/docs/advanced/ExampleRedditAPI.html) this means using thunks to dispatch a series of actions.
 When you use thunks everything happens in your action and the resulting code can start to look messy.
 Redux-saga makes this much easier.

 ```js
 // we should return a promise when we're trying to fetch something